Cyclotomic function fields over finite fields with irreducible quadratic modulus: Abstract

 \section{Abstract}

 Let $\fq$ be the finite field of order $q$ and $F=\fq(x)$ the rational function field.
 In this paper, we give a characterization of the cyclotomic function fields $F(\Lambda_M)$ with modulus $M$, where $M \in \fq[T]$ is a monic and irreducible polynomial of degree two.
+More precisely, we show that $F(\Lambda_M)$ is the only function field, up to $\fq$-isomorphism, with $q+1$ $\fq$-rational places, genus $(q+1)(q-2)/2$ and a subgroup of automorphisms over $\fq$ isomorphic to $\fqs^*$.
 We also provide the full automorphism group of $F(\Lambda_M)$ in odd characteristic, extending results of \cite{MXY2016} where the automorphism group of $F(\Lambda_M)$ over $\fq$ was computed.